Image

 • Self-Defense or Defending Others: Missouri law may justify the use of force when necessary to prevent immediate harm to yourself or another person in Harrisonville, MO.

-• Miranda or Statement Issues: If your rights were violated during questioning in or around Harrisonville, MO, what you said may not be used against you.
+• Miranda Violations and Statement Issues: If your rights were violated during questioning in or around Harrisonville, MO, what you said may not be used against you.

 • No Proof of Intent: In some Harrisonville, MO cases, prosecutors must show a certain mental state.
 If they can’t prove it, the charges may not hold.